lc525/sensor-temp-humidity-sht40-rs/README.md

 ## Crate Features

-- "fp": enable this feature if your CPU or MCU has a floating-point unit and you want to be able to convert measured values to SI units (degrees Celsius, degreed Fahrenheit for temperature and % for relative humidity):
+- "fp": enable this feature if your CPU or MCU has a floating-point unit and you want to be able to convert measured values to common units (degrees Celsius, degreed Fahrenheit for temperature and % for relative humidity):

   `cargo build --features fp --release`

-  By default, instead of SI units, the driver stores measurements in milli degrees Celsius or milli degrees Fahrenheit for temperature and in per cent mille (pcm) for relative humidity, doing conversions using fixed-point arithmetic.
+  By default, instead of common units, the driver stores measurements in milli degrees Celsius or milli degrees Fahrenheit for temperature and in per cent mille (pcm) for relative humidity, doing conversions using fixed-point arithmetic.